JasonCOOLPAN/Earing-Stand/README.md

 * A 3D printer
 * Wood color, red color, and blue color filament (Or whatever color you like)

+## How to Assemble
+* Put the blue whale on the left side of the stand (looking straight at it)
+* Put the red ribbon on the right side of the stand (looking straight at it)
+* Use super glue to glue the magnets onto the hexagons.
+Make sure they are alternating + and -

 I hope you enjoy it!

 ## Issues